jpverkamp/blog/content/programming/programming-praxis/2012-10-20-prime-partitions.md

 (Don't do that!)

 Since each call to `kappa` relies on n-1 other calls to `kappa`, the runtime quickly spirals into an out of control exponential runtime.
-Wouldn't it be nice if we could just remember each smaller value of `kappa` as we calculate it so we don't have to do all that work over and over? {{< wikipedia "Memoization" >}} to the rescue!
+Wouldn't it be nice if we could just remember each smaller value of `kappa` as we calculate it so we don't have to do all that work over and over? [[wiki:Memoization]]() to the rescue!
 It turns out that there's already a [my own]({{< ref "2012-10-20-memoization-in-racket.md" >}}) (check it out if you're interested in Scheme macros, it's not too complicated).

 Luckily, it's just a matter of swapping `define-memoized` for `define` in `kappa` and optionally `sopf`.
 Really, that's all you need.
 (I renamed them to `msopf` and `mkappa` so I could test both.)